-The proxy is furnished in connection with the solicitation of proxies on behalf of the Board of Directors of Micron Technology, Inc. (the "Company"), for use at the 2010 Annual Meeting of Shareholders to be held on December 16, 2010, at 9:00 a.m., Mountain Standard Time, or at any adjournment or postponement thereof (the "Annual Meeting").
-The purpose of the Annual Meeting is set forth herein and in the accompanying Notice of 2010 Annual Meeting of Shareholders.
-The Annual Meeting will be held at the Company's headquarters located at 8000 South Federal Way, Boise, Idaho 83716-9632.
+The proxy is furnished in connection with the solicitation of proxies on behalf of the Board of Directors of Micron Technology, Inc., for use at the Fiscal 2012 Annual Meeting of Shareholders to be held on January 22, 2013, at 9:00 a.m., Mountain Standard Time, or at any adjournment or postponement thereof (the "Annual Meeting").
+The purpose of the Annual Meeting is set forth herein and in the accompanying Notice of Fiscal 2012 Annual Meeting of Shareholders.
+The Annual Meeting will be held at our headquarters located at 8000 South Federal Way, Boise, Idaho 83716-9632.
 Directions to the Annual Meeting accompany this Proxy Statement.
-The Company's telephone number is (208) 368-4000.
+Our telephone number is (208) 368-4000.

-This Proxy Statement and related proxy card are first being distributed on or about November 5, 2010, to all shareholders entitled to vote at the meeting.
+This Proxy Statement and related proxy card are first being distributed on or about December 13, 2012, to all shareholders entitled to vote at the meeting.